djpedregal/SSpace/README.md

 [Here](http://blog.uclm.es/diegopedregal/files/2019/05/SSpaceTutorial.pdf) you have also a tutorial.

 ## Updates:
-There are two main changes to the use of SSpace:
+Here are the main changes to SSpace:

 1. Now input 'y' is compulsory, then there is no need to set 'y' every time you set up a model.
 Example:
    Before:     m = SSmodel('y', y, 'u', u, 'model', @model);
    Now:        m = SSmodel(y, 'u', u, 'model', @model);

-2. Function SS create that runs SSmodel, SSestim, SSvalidate and SSsmooth sequentially, this saves a lot of tedious repetitive calls to these functions.
+2. New function SS runs SSmodel, SSestim, SSvalidate and SSsmooth sequentially, this saves a lot of tedious repetitive calls to these functions.
+3. New model and template: **SampleSH.m** for seasonal heteroskedasticity.
+This is an implementation of seasonal models with different variance for each seasonal factor (see %   Proietti, T (1998), Seasonal Heteroscedasticity and Trends, Journal of Forecasting, VOL. 17, 1-17.